Kompolt: History

 In 1994 archaeologists discovered a Neolithic settlement in the area called Kígyós-ér.
 The settlement has been inhabited since the Hungarian conquest.
 The name of Kompolt is first mentioned in the documents in 1272 as Kompold.
 The village is the property of the Kompolti and Lipóci branches of the Aba family.
 The settlement and its church fell victim to Mongol invasion of Europe.
-On 18 September in 1280 King Ladislaus IV ordered a tax to be collected from passers-by for the reconstruction (ad reparationem) of the St. Mary's Monastery Benedictine in Kompolt.
-On August 11 in 1323 the authorities of Heves county and serf judge Lőrinc issued certificates here.
+On 18 September 1280 King Ladislaus IV ordered a tax to be collected from passers-by for the reconstruction (ad reparationem) of the St. Mary's Monastery Benedictine in Kompolt.
+On August 11, 1323, the authorities of Heves county and serf judge Lőrinc issued certificates here.
 The village suffered a lot from the Ottoman invasions, and it lay empty for a long time.
 It has been owned by Count Antal Grassalkovich since 1750, who built a castle in the settlement and after 1754 populated it with German settlers from near the Cologne.

 Economy

 The main activity was farming, especially production of folder crops and latterly tobacco.
 The Plant Improvement Institute, founded in 1918 by Rudolf Fleischmann and named after him is renowned throughout Europe.
-The Institute is still involved with plant breeding such as alfalfa, hemp and cereals).
+The institute is still involved with plant breeding such as alfalfa, hemp and cereals).